xleonzhao/ccnp-encor/17-wireless.md

   * $d$: distance in km
   * $f$: frequency in MHz
   * The loss is a function of distance and frequency only
-> Even at 1 meter away, the effects of free space cause a loss of around 46 dBm!
+> Even at 1 meter away, for 5G wifi, the effects of free space cause a loss of around 46 dBm!
 > For perspective, you might see a 69 dB Wi-Fi loss over a distance of about 13 to 28 meters.

 ## Power Levels at Receiver